 Dual-camera setups provide several advantages:

-2. RTSP Cameras: Utilize Real-Time Streaming Protocol (RTSP) cameras for high-quality video feeds.
-These cameras can stream live video to compatible devices, enhancing surveillance capabilities.
+- RTSP Cameras: Install Real-Time Streaming Protocol (RTSP) cameras to obtain superior video streams.
+The ability of these cameras to stream live video to appropriate devices improves surveillance capabilities.

-4. Staff Training: Train employees thoroughly to use the system effectively, enabling them to interpret video feeds and make informed decisions.
+- Staff Training: Provide employees with comprehensive training to operate the system which will allow them to analyze video feeds and make well-informed decisions.

 Securing the Future of Jewelry Retail